 From the last post, we know what kinds of information is being collected.
 In this post, we are going to check how to review privacy settings and make appropriate corrections.
 Please note corrections are subjective and based on your needs.

-To review privacy settings, our first stop is Privacy Checkup utility which can be launched from top right corner of the home page.
+To review privacy settings, our first step is Privacy Checkup utility which can be launched from the top right corner of the home page.
 Its actually 4 step process:

-- On the 1st step, you can choose default audience.
-Please note, this is default setting.
-For each post, choose appropriate audience.
+- On the 1st step, you can choose the default audience.
+Please note, this is a default setting.
+For each post, choose an appropriate audience.

-- On the 2nd step, check apps which has access to your Facebook data.
+- On the 2nd step, check apps that have access to your Facebook data.
 Review each of the apps, if not needed remove from the list.
-Also note, you can recheck settings for each of the app by clicking on ‘app settings’ link.
-This settings control your apps, plug-ins, games and websites.Next important item is ‘Game and app notifications’.This setting controls your game requests from friends and game status updates, and app notifications from app developers on Facebook and Gameroom.
+Also note, you can recheck settings for each of the app by clicking on the ‘app settings’ link.
+These settings control your apps, plug-ins, games, and websites.
+The next important item is ‘Game and app notifications’.This setting controls your game requests from friends and game status updates, and app notifications from app developers on Facebook and Gameroom.

-To review list of actions (including posts and activity over time, our next stop is Activity Log utility, once you login to Facebook on the right corner there is drop-down, you can select ‘Activity Log‘.From here, you can click the Filters on the left to review a specific type (ex: Your Posts, Photos).
+To review the list of actions (including posts and activity over time, our next stop is Activity Log utility, once you login to Facebook on the right corner there is drop-down, you can select ‘Activity Log‘.From here, you can click the Filters on the left to review a specific type (ex: Your Posts, Photos).
 You can also search and click a year on the right to see posts/photos from a specific year.
 But please note, activity log can be seen only by you.